Trinity Employability Award - Pharma Pathway

 Your submission will be assessed by the Trinity Careers Service using the Trinity Employability Award Level 2 Assessment Rubric.

 To submit your assessment please download the Employability Award Level 2 Assessment Template and complete it.
-Add your name to the end of the file name and upload it to the relevant activity in the Trinity Employability Award Pathway module in MyCareer.
+Add your name to the end of the file name and upload it to the Level 2 Submission Form.

 Your overall submission should:

 - Illustrate your development of a specific Trinity Graduate Attribute

 - Demonstrate a clear link between the themes of your written assessment and your chosen image